serverlesspub/serverless.pub/about.md

 permalink: /about/
 ---

 Slobodan Stojanović and Aleksandar Simović are core contributors to the Claudia.js project and are the lead developers and maintainers of Claudia Bot Builder.
-They are also co-authors of [_Serverless apps with Node and Claudia.js_](/book) and conference speakers.
+They are also co-authors of [_Serverless Applications with Node.js_](/book) and conference speakers.

 **Aleksandar** has been a senior software consultant and engineer for over 7 years, mostly but not only, in JavaScript.
 He also dabbles in Swift, Python, Rust.
 Aleksandar is based in Belgrade and is co-organizer of the JS Belgrade meetups.